• logo linkedin

 Goals

-The objective was to test the methodology in order to find out how relevant the information it provides is and, based on these findings, to review and adjust the methodology itself.
+The objective was to test the methodology and evaluate the relevance of its results, and, based on these findings, to review and adjust the methodology itself.

 Method